Car scrappage schemes

 Mercedes scrappage scheme

-Mercedes were offering up to £2,000 to trade in an older Euro 4 diesel car, but this offer ended on the 30th June 2018.
+Mercedes was offering up to £2,000 to trade in an older Euro 4 diesel car, but this offer ended in June 2018.

 Kia scrappage scheme

-Kia are accepting both diesel and petrol cars on their scrappage scheme.
+Kia had been offering £2,500 off both diesel and petrol cars on their scrappage scheme.

 Hyundai scrappage scheme